Euroradar CAPTOR: Early development

-In June 1985, discussions began amongst various corporations to sound out the possibility of cooperation for the EFA, the project that would later become the Eurofighter, radar.
+In June 1985, discussions began amongst various corporations to sound out the possibility of cooperation on the radar for the EFA, the project that would later become the Eurofighter.
 The United Kingdom chose Ferranti as the leading contract partner, Germany AEG-Telefunken and Italy FIAR.
 Spain, which had no radar experience, played only a minor role, later selecting Eesa as the main contractor.
 Towards the end of June 1985, a memorandum of understanding was signed between the UK, Germany, France, Italy and Spain to develop a joint radar for the EFA.
 France had already indicated at the time that it intended to withdraw from the programme.
 The French company Thomson-CSF was thus faced with a dilemma, as it would have liked to participate in an EFA radar.
 Therefore, in 1987, Thomson-CSF negotiated with Ferranti to secure a share of the work.
-Specifically, the travelling wave tube was to be supplied which was possibly the same one that was to be used in the Rafale.
+Specifically, the travelling-wave tube was to be supplied which was possibly the same one that was to be used in the Rafale.
 In March 1987, Ferranti and AEG sent their offers to Eurofighter GmbH.

 Ferranti presented its ECR-90, based on the Blue Vixen, as early as 1986, while AEG offered the MSD-2000 "Emerald", which was based on the AN/APG-65.
 Ferranti's main argument was that a European fighter aircraft should also be equipped with a European radar.
 Ferranti had already been working with Thompson-CSF, Inisel and FIAR on the development of the radar since 1983.
 France withdrew with Thompson-CSF in June 1985, followed a year later by AEG.
 AEG wanted to offer a system based on the APG-65, as the company already had the production licence for this.
 There was still speculation as to whether Thorn-EMI would offer the AN/APG-68, but this did not end up happening.
 Both bidders submitted two-part offers: one that fully met the tender requirements and a reduced low-cost variant.
 Ferranti and FIAR offered the ECR-90 and the Super Vixen, AEG and GEC Marconi the MSD-2000 and the APG-65, but both high-tech offers were too expensive and the low-cost alternatives were deemed insufficient.

 As a result, a new tender was launched.
 This time, the performance requirements were slimmed down and the manufacturers were also asked how the costs could be reduced.
 The requirements were also less stringent in order to fuel the inventive spirit of the engineers.
 The two new tenders were submitted in February 1988: